graygnuorg/pound/README.md

 To test __pound__ you will need [Perl](https://www.perl.org) version 5.26.3 or later and the [IO::FDPass](https://metacpan.org/pod/IO::FDPass) module.
-To install the later on a debian-based system, run
+To install the latter on a debian-based system, run

 ```sh
  apt install libio-fdpass-perl